jhinze/checklist-app-ui/README.md

 # checklist-app-ui
 React UI for Checklist web app

+Do CRUD stuff with lists

+See example to run